-Spring is here.
-And the dog days of summer will soon be upon us.
-Even though it just ended, deer season is just around the corner.
-Before long, opening day will be knocking at our door as we prepare to get our game on.
-The question is, will you be a step ahead of the game?
+Deer season is just around the corner, and before long, opening day will be knocking at the door.
+Will you be a step ahead of the game?
 While there are no guarantees in whitetail hunting, we can increase our odds of success dramatically by keying in on bucks during the summertime months.
-In this feature, I’ll pick apart ways to turn those hot, humid summer afternoons and evenings into major scouting missions that may very well lead to filling more tags this fall.
+In this feature, I'll pick apart ways to turn those hot, humid afternoons and evenings into major scouting missions that may very well lead to filling more tags this fall.

 Finding the Bucks

 This time of year, whitetails are thinking with their stomachs.
 In my area of Kansas, the major menu items include alfalfa and soybeans.
-Green fields such as these are excellent sources of legumes and help to pack protein into a deer’s body that will re-build muscle tissue, fine-tune metabolic rates, and help with antler growth.
-After an intense rut and a long hard winter just months prior to the emergence of this food, it’s a much-needed commodity at this point in a deer’s life.
+Green fields such as these are excellent sources of legumes and help to pack protein into a deer's body that will re-build muscle tissue, fine-tune metabolic rates, and help with antler growth.
+It's a much-needed commodity at this point in a deer's life.

-When you find food sources such as these -- especially those next to good bedding cover that offers deer ample security -- it’s time to grab your optics and wait for the show to begin.
+When you find food sources such as these — especially those next to good bedding cover that offers deer ample security — it's time to grab your optics and wait for the show to begin.
 Remember, the landowner can be your best friend in situations such as these.
-Don’t hesitate to stop in and ask the landowner what food sources are planted where, and where he or she has been seeing the bucks.
-They spend a lot more time in the field than we do, so don’t be afraid to ask them a few questions.
-It may just save you a lot of work.
+Don't hesitate to stop in and ask the landowner what food sources are planted where, and where he or she has been seeing the bucks.
+They spend a lot more time in the field than we do, and that may just save you a lot of work.

 Get Comfortable, But Be Careful

-And last -- but certainly not least -- don’t get too close, too fast.
+And last but not least, don't get too close, too fast.
 I prefer locating deer from a distance, being very conservative at first.
 This is where good optics come into play.
-If you don’t have a nice pair of binoculars and a spotting scope, save a little cash and buy them.
-You’ll definitely be glad you did.
-I use a good pair of Nikons, and they have never let me down.
-I’ll take a few nights to observe bachelor groups of bucks from some distance, just to gauge what they’re doing and where they’re coming from.
+If you don't have a nice pair of binoculars and a spotting scope, save a little cash and buy them.
+You'll definitely be glad you did.
+I'll take a few nights to observe bachelor groups of bucks from some distance, just to gauge what they're doing and where they're coming from.
 Once I have answered those questions, I make my move, taking vantage points closer and closer each night.
-If you rush things too quickly, the deer will soon learn something just isn’t right and the entire situation will go south in a hurry.
+If you rush things too quickly, the deer will soon learn something just isn't right and the entire situation will go south in a hurry.

 No matter the time of year, patience is a virtue with whitetails.
 Once I'm close enough to see the size of the bucks, I call it good enough in terms of distance.
 Judging size and movement habits are all we really need to do this time of year, and we can do so from some distance.
 There is absolutely no need to push things and get too close.
 Remember, those bucks will most likely still be there when darkness falls, and you still need to leave.
 Be careful and be conservative.